Skip to content

 Requirements

-Note that GreedyBear needs a running instance of ElasticSearch of a T-POT to function.
-In docker/env_file, set the variable ELASTIC_ENDPOINT with the URL of your Elasticsearch T-POT.
+Note that GreedyBear needs a running instance of Elasticsearch from a T-Pot to function.
+In docker/env_file, set the variable ELASTIC_ENDPOINT with the URL of your Elasticsearch T-Pot.

-In the T-POT classic installation, ElasticSearch is not exposed externally.
-If you want your GB instance to connect to it, you must change this and expose it externally.
+In the T-Pot classic installation, Elasticsearch is not exposed externally.
+If you want your GreedyBear instance to connect to it, you must change this and expose it externally.

-Yo do that, change the main docker-compose.yml of the T-POT in the elasticsearch section:
+To do that, change the main docker-compose.yml of the T-Pot in the elasticsearch section:

 ports: